ShawnMcCool/laravel-closure-compiler/readme.md

         }
     });

+**Note:** Your LARAVEL_ENV variable may be configured differently.
+Please see the [http://laravel.com/docs/install#environments](Laravel Documentation on Environment) for more information.

 ### Using the Minified Script

 Simply make a call to the minified .js file much like you would for any .js file.
 No need to call any of the JavaScript files that you have minified.
 They're all included in the output file.
-It's very reasonable to minified all of your scripts and to only load script.min.js in your view.
+It's very reasonable to minify all of your scripts and to only load script.min.js in your layout view.

 ### License